-There are many varieties of bowle, a popular party drink often neglected by German recipe books.
-“Bowle” is just another word for fruit punch.
+There are many varieties of Bowle, a popular party drink often left out of German recipe books.
+“Bowle” is just another word for punch.

-From related Christmas classic Wassail to the seasonal Erdbeer (strawberry wine) bowle, German recipes for bowle are often a very cherished party preparation treasure, and can make parties so much nicer!
+From the closely related Christmas classic Wassail to the seasonal Erdbeer Bowle made with strawberry wine, German recipes for punch are often treasured family traditions, and they can make parties so much nicer!

-Though early season recipes are often spiced with woodruff, later season bowle recipes include a variety of flavorful ingredients.
+Though early-season recipes are often spiced with woodruff, Bowle recipes made later in the year include a variety of flavorful fresh ingredients.

 Please note: it is best to use fresh fruit for Bowle recipes.
-But when fresh is unavailable, substitution of frozen fruit in the Bowle recipe is acceptable.
+But when fresh is unavailable, substituting frozen fruit is acceptable in most cases.

-For alcoholic versions, please allow for plenty of time for the fruits to soak prior to the finished presentation, as the alcohol-soaked fruit is considered a treat in itself!
+For alcoholic versions, please allow for plenty of time for the fruit to soak prior to serving, as the alcohol-soaked fruit is considered a treat in itself!

 German Bowle Recipes